Daniel-S-Allen/Mini-Project-3-Delivery/readme.md

   - Check to see if container has is running or has exited `docker ps –a`
 - Rebuild Docker image
   - Rebuild docker image `docker build -t loglens`
+- Verify permissions on docker socket (linux only)
+  - Run as root or add user to docker group ([Guide](https://docs.docker.com/engine/install/linux-postinstall/))

 For further troubleshooting, see [Troubleshoot Docker Desktop](https://docs.docker.com/desktop/troubleshoot-and-support/troubleshoot/)